Integrating cybersecurity and ESG

 A note of caution

-However, Peltonen adds a note of caution, “If there is a push for companies to start reporting on their cybersecurity initiatives and incorporating them within the ESG framework on a broader scale, then that could also potentially be a risky proposition in the sense that some companies might report too much.
-Care is needed.”
+However, if there is a push for companies to start reporting on their cybersecurity initiatives and incorporating them within the ESG framework on a broader scale, then that could also potentially be a risky proposition in the sense that some companies might report too much.
+Care is needed.

 ESG is now a critical business framework that describes how businesses across the globe assess the impacts of their activities and investments, as well as their impact on stakeholders, like insurers, for example.
 For companies, failure to integrate ESG and cybersecurity strategies could mean that they are failing to address the fact that radical change is taking place globally.
 The risk for a company is that climate, societal or reputational-related damage could cost far more than a data breach or a costly insurance claim.